yhyu13/tarantool-luajit/.github/actions/setup/README.md

 ## How to use Github Action from Github workflow

-Add the following code to the running steps after checkout is finished:
+Add the following code to the running steps or OS-specific GitHub Actions after checkout step is finished:
 ```
-- uses: ./.github/actions/environment
+- uses: ./.github/actions/setup
 ```